MiTiProjects/PID_Box/README.md

 # Temperature control of a metal box - PID
 The project aim is to study various starategies to regulate the temperature of a prototype oven.
 In particular, a PID algorithm was implemented and its performances were compared to an ON/OFF algorithm.
 Both algorithms were implemented into a c++ script.
-The prototype oven consist of a resistor and a transistor enclosed in a metal box.
+The prototype oven consists of a resistor and a transistor enclosed in a metal box.

 ![alt text](https://github.com/MiTiProjects/PID_Box/blob/main/setup.png)